facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Therefore, it is never too early to start charting out a retirement plan for yourself.

-So here I am, a millennial who decided to start looking into it at 25 years old.
+So here I am, a millennial who decided to look into it at 25.

 TL;DR: A Beginner’s Guide To Retirement Planning in Singapore: How To Start Planning for Retirement